VolkmarR/DotNet9_WebExample/Step3.md

         methods: {
             // adds a new question to the list
             add: function (event) {
-                // if the question is empty, call stopPropagation to stop twitter bootstrap from colapsing the card if (this.newQuestion == '') {
+                // if the question is empty, call stopPropagation to stop twitter bootstrap from collapsing the card if (this.newQuestion === '') {
                     event.stopPropagation();
                     return;
                 }